cncf/tag-security/assessments/projects/openfga/self-assessment.md

 Make API requests to the OpenFGA server, i.e. creating/querying relationship tuples, updating authorization models, checking for access, or listing objects a user has access to.

-Clients can use either no authentication, shared key, or OAuth client credentials as a method for authentication.
+Clients can use either no authentication, shared key, or oidc as a method for authentication against the OpenFGA server.

 ### Actions